Someone I know has been admitted

 Can I visit them?

-Sadly due to the COVID pandemic, visiting is only possible in some very special circumstances.
+Sadly due to the COVID pandemic, visiting is limited.
 This is to keep you, the patients and our staff safe.
 Read more about it here.

 What support is there for me?